Two drop-in sessions for water allocation queries are being held in May 2019.

 Do I need a water licence or a water account before I can purchase River Murray water rights?

-No. In South Australia a water licence will be established for you by the Department of Environment Water and Natural Resources (the department) upon your first approved water entitlement transfer.
+No. In South Australia a water licence will be established for you by the Department for Environment and Water (the department) upon your first approved water entitlement transfer.
 Similarly, a water account will be established upon your first approved water allocation transfer.

 Are there any limits on the number of trades that I can make, or volume of water that I may trade each year?